-The Psychology graduate program is intended and designed to be full-time.
+The psychology graduate program is intended and designed to require a full-time commitment.
 Successful completion of the program in a timely manner requires full-time effort.
-Regular employment responsibilities outside the scope of the program (i.e., activities that are not teaching assistantships or research assistantships) are likely to interfere with the development of knowledge and skills.
+Regular employment responsibilities outside the scope of the program (i.e., activities that are not teaching assistantships or research assistantships) are likely to interfere with the development of knowledge and skills and graduating in a timely manner.
 Thus, outside employment is discouraged; however, students should speak with their mentor or the Program Director if outside employment is necessary.